FredHappyface/.github/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at EMAIL.
+Create an issue to report a security vulnerability.
+Due to the open nature of this project, more eyes on the code - the better.
+Note that as with any other issue, a merge request can be submitted to address the vulnerability.

-The lead maintainer will aim acknowledge your email within 7 days, and will aim to send a more detailed response within this time indicating the next steps in handling your report.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+I will endeavour to acknowledge this within 7 days, and will aim to send a more detailed response within this time indicating the next steps in handling your report.

 Report security bugs in third-party modules to the person or team maintaining the module.

-## Disclosure Policy
+## Remediation Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
-This person will coordinate the fix and release process, involving the following steps:
+ Coordinate the fix and release process, involving the following steps:

 * Confirm the problem and determine the affected versions.
 * Audit code to find any potential similar problems.
 * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible to npm.
+These fixes will be released as fast as possible.

 ## Comments on this Policy